justin-loi/jmloi.github.io/essays/Considering Javascript&#63; Just Try It.md

 ## Want to prove your Mastery&#63;

-  To test one's Javascript knowledge and efficiency, athletic software engineering is available.
+<p align="justify">  To test one's Javascript knowledge and efficiency, athletic software engineering is available.
 The practice Workouts of the Day (WOD) are especially beneficial because it provides some guidance when the starting point is unclear.
 Also, it helps with extracting and processing approaches for the tested concept in a timely fashion.
 However, this method is not, even the slightest, enjoyable.
-Since the task must be finished in a short amount of time, it creates a significant amount of pressure.
+Since the task must be finished in a short amount of time, it creates a significant amount of pressure. </p>

 ## The Verdict

-  Overall, from a software engineering perspective, I would recommend Javascript as an excellent programming language to learn.
+<p align="justify">  Overall, from a software engineering perspective, I would recommend Javascript as an excellent programming language to learn.
 While some of its lax syntaxes may confuse some, it is essential to note that no programming language is perfect.
 Also, once Javascript is mastered, its simplicity can be considered beneficial.
 Javascript can be easily applicable to a variety of situations, including practical scenarios.
-For instance, it is possible to use Javascript to develop an entire website.
+For instance, it is possible to use Javascript to develop an entire website. </p>